scottwinkler/terraform-provider-shell/README.md

 	provider "shell" {}

 To use a data resource you need to implement the read command.
-Stdout and stderr are available as outputs of this resource.
-In addition, if the output of your read command happens to be a json (map[string]string) then you can access these through the output map.
+Any output to stdout or stderr will show up in the logs, but to save the state, you must output to >&3.
+In addition, your output must be a properly formatted json object that can be marshalled into a map[string]string.
+The reason for this is that your json payload variables can be accessed from the output map of this resource and used like a normal terraform output.

-	data "shell_script" "test" {
+	data "shell_script" "test1" {
-		#kinda weird to have a map with only one variable but i wanted
-		#to be consistent with the shell_script resource
 		lifecycle_commands {
 			read = <<EOF
-			echo '{"commit_id": "b8f2b8b"}'
+			echo '{"commit_id": "b8f2b8b"}' >&3
 			EOF
-		}
-		working_directory = "."

-		environment = {
-			ydawgie = "scrubsauce"
 		}
 	}